ozalpozqur/altogic-auth-nuxt2/README.md

 	}
 }
 ```
 and create a file named **guest.js** into middleware folder.

+This middleware will check if the user is authenticated or not.
+If the user is authenticated, it will redirect the user to the profile page.

 Then paste the code below into the file.
 ```js
 export default function ({ store, redirect }) {
 	if (store.state.user) {